-Some Funds may invest in inflation-linked and -indexed securities.
-Inflation-linked and -indexed securities are fixedincome securities whose principal values are adjusted periodically according to the rate of inflation.
+The Funds may invest in inflation-linked and -indexed securities.
+Inflation-linked and -indexed securities are fixed-income securities whose principal values are adjusted periodically according to the rate of inflation.
 These securities generally have maturities of ten or thirty years and interest is payable semiannually.
 The principal amount of these securities increases with increases in the price index used as a reference value for the securities.
 In addition, the amounts payable as coupon interest payments increase when the price index increases because the interest amount is calculated by multiplying the principal amount (as adjusted) by a fixed coupon rate.

 Although inflation-linked and -indexed securities protect their holders from long-term inflationary trends, short-term increases in inflation may result in a decline in value.
 The values of inflation-linked and -indexed securities generally fluctuate in response to changes to real interest rates, which are in turn tied to the relationship between nominal interest rates and the rate of inflation.
 If inflation were to rise at a rate faster than nominal interest rates, real interest rates might decline, leading to an increase in value of the inflation-linked and -indexed securities.
 In contrast, if nominal interest rates increased at a faster rate than inflation, real interest rates might rise, leading to a decrease in the value of inflation-linked and -indexed securities.
-If inflation is lower than expected during a period in which a Fund holds inflation-linked and -indexed securities, the Fund may earn less on such securities than on a conventional security.
-If interest rates rise due to reasons other than inflation (for example, due to changes in currency exchange rates), investors in inflation-linked and -indexed securities may not be protected to the extent that the increase is not reflected in the price index used as a reference for the securities.
-There can be no assurance that the price index used for an inflation-linked and -indexed securities include Treasury Inflation-Protected Securities issued by the U.S. government (see the section "U.S. Government Securities" for additional information), but also may include securities issued by state, local and non-U.S. governments and corporations and supranational entities.
+If inflation is lower than expected during a period in which a Fund holds inflation-linked and -indexed securities, the Funds may earn less on such securities than on a conventional security.
+If interest rates rise due to reasons other than inflation (for example, due to changes in currency exchange rates), investors in inflation-linked and -indexed securities.
+There can be no assurance that the price index used for an inflation-linked and -indexed securities include Treasury Inflation-Protected Securities issued by the U.S. government (see the section "U.S. government Securities" for additional information), but also may include securities issued by state, local and non-U.S. governments and corporations and supranational entities.